Actindo-AG/Documentation/EDI/Operation/03_ManageLineItemsFileStt.md

 # Specify line item file settings

 The following procedures show by using an example how to specify the line item fields required by your business partner.
 As example the D07A INVOIC message is used.
 >[INFO] The following procedures show by using examples how to specify specific line item of the EDIFACT message.
 Follow the guidelines of your business partner when specifying the EDIFACT message!

+For detailed information on examples how to define constant text values, string attributes, dates, and free texts, see [Specify header file settings](./02_ManageHeaderFileSett.md).

 ## Get line item segments